College Try

 Policies

 I do not take third party requests.
 You must own the dog(s) you want to train.
-(It sounds like a weird policy, but it has happened.)
+(Think it’s a weird policy?
+It has happened.)

 If I suspect abuse of animals or humans, I am bound to report it by the Association of Professional Dog Trainers (not to mention my personal code of ethics).

 I require your dogs to be vaccinated.
-Some canine diseases, including rabies, are zoonotic.
-That is, they can be transmitted to people.
+Some canine diseases, including rabies, are zoonotic—they can be transmitted to people.
 This is simple protection for everyone; yourself, your dog(s), anyone who comes in contact with your dog(s), and other peoples’ pets.
 There is a vaccine schedule, so showing that you have had the first round of puppy vaccines is fine.

 I am not a veterinarian, so I will not make medical recommendations.
 I may make a comment about what something looks like to me based on my own experience, but this in no way, shape, or form constitutes a diagnosis.
 A lot of diseases start out with the same symptoms.
-That is why you need a qualified professional to make the diagnosis.
+If you are concerned about your dog’s health, I will direct you to a qualified veterinarian.

-I may refer you to a different trainer if the issue you need to resolve is beyond my skill set.
+I may refer you to a different trainer if the issue you want to work on is beyond my skill set.
 If cost is an issue, I will be happy to work with you to see if it is something that can be resolved.

 Payment is due at the end of the session.
 If you miss one payment, no big deal.
 You can pay me at the next session.
 If you miss two payments in a row, I will discontinue working with your dog(s) until you are able to pay in full.

-At least one owner must be present; preferably, all of them.
-It is important that the whole family knows how to work with the dog.
+At least one owner must be present.
+If the whole family can be there, even better!
+It is important that everyone in the family knows how to work with the dog.
 Dogs can get frustrated when they don’t understand what humans want, and humans can get frustrated when the dog doesn’t do what they ask.
 To get the best from your furry friend, s/he needs the best from all of you!

 Prices